Graphic Communications (GRA)

 GRA-141 Digital Imaging II, 3 cr.

-This course advances the ideas and techniques taught in Digital Imaging I with an emphasis on Adobe Photoshop CS5 3D tools, and exporting images for use in Adobe After Effects and Flash multimedia projects.
-Students will also explore advanced techniques in the use of curves, levels, blending modes, special effects, as well as painting and drawing tools.
+This course advances the ideas and techniques taught in Digital Imaging I with an emphasis on advanced techniques.
+Focus will be put on the understanding of tool setting, curves, levels, blending modes, layer styles, special effects, as well as painting and drawing tools.
 Students will be challenged as a designer working with real-world projects.

 GRA-158 Web Multimedia, 3 cr.